-The last Police Efficiency, Effectiveness and Legitimacy (PEEL) force inspection (2017) did not highlight any causes for concern from HMICFRS and the force was judged overall as 'Good' in terms of legitimacy.
-A number of areas for improvement were identified which have all been completed and will be reviewed as part of the next PEEL inspection during the summer of 2019.
+The last Police Efficiency, Effectiveness and Legitimacy (PEEL) force inspection (2019) did not highlight any areas of concern from HMICFRS and the force was judged as 'Good' in terms of legitimacy.

 2. Ensuring openness and comprehensive stakeholder engagement

 The Code of Ethics is embedded across the force and is a key strand in training and policy development.
 The Chief Constable makes clear expectations of standards of behaviour in line with the code.
 The Code requires all officers and staff to act with openness, fairness and respect.
 The standards within the code are accessible to staff via a dedicated intranet site.
 Through the force website the public can access the Code and assess the level of professionalism in how services are provided.
 In executing the Code, the Chief Constable sets out clearly the message that staff and officers are here to keep communities safe and reassured and to protect those who are most vulnerable.